Menu

 2pm-3pm.
 If you are interested in volunteering once or regularly, contact the church office.

-- Item of the Month (December): Shampoo & Conditioner
+- Item of the Month (February): paper towels & kleenex

 Fellowship Time Schedule - Here is the schedule, based on the last name, for families serving.
 Copies of